 Paramount Bank mortgage rates

-You won’t find Paramount Bank’s current mortgage rates on its website, which can make rate shopping difficult.
+Home buyers won’t find Paramount Bank’s current mortgage rates on its website, which can make rate shopping difficult.

-However, data on all Paramount loans from 2019 shows its mortgage rates and fees are lower on average than some of the big-name lenders.
+However, data on all Paramount loans from 2021 shows its mortgage rates, closing costs, and fees are lower on average than some of the big-name lenders.

 Just remember, mortgage rates are personal.
 So you’ll need to request a custom rate quote from Paramount to see what this bank can offer you.